sajingeo/bostonfoodtruck/README.md

 ### Amazon ECHO app Boston Food Truck

 1. The Boston Food Truck app from mycrobonics.com available on ALEXA(TM) skill store, does not collect / save user information on any server owned/operated by Mycrobonics.com.
-The entire app is hosted on Amazon AWS and the source is publically available at https://github.com/sajingeo/askMBTA , all the publications/ updates to this code is monitored and controlled my mycrobonics.com / sajingeo and will be closely montitored to prevent any breach of this privacy policy.
+Please report bugs on https://github.com/sajingeo/bostonfoodtruck

 ### 4\.
 Limitations